 Matt and Becky have five children: Jonathan, Jedidiah, Hope., Hans, and Ethan.

 Josh Jensen is the son of Ken and Joan Jensen (and grandson of George Jensen), so he has been connected with EMU through his family for his whole life.
 He earned a B.A. in English and an M.A. in Bible Translation from Bob Jones University, and he completed his Ph.D. in Linguistics from The University of Texas at Arlington in the spring of 2013.
 Amy grew up in New Jersey, where her dad was a pastor; when she was in high school, her dad answered a call to a church in York, Pennsylvania.
 Amy earned her undergraduate degree in Music Education, her master’s degree in Bible, and her doctorate of education in Curriculum and Instruction, all from Bob Jones University.

 In the summer of 2002, Josh went on a survey trip to Cambodia with Jeremy Farmer and Brian Kane to visit the Crowleys.
 That trip led to a desire to go to Cambodia for long-term ministry.
 In the spring of 2006, Joshua went back for three months to do linguistic fieldwork with the Jarai people, a minority group in the northeast corner of the country.

-The Jensens have four children: Rebecca, Isaiah, Anna, and Clara.
+The Jensens have five children: Rebecca, Isaiah, Anna, and Clara, and Ezra.